Haron123/I2C_bigbangv2/README.md

 void startcond(byte clockpin, byte datapin); // Sends a Startcondition
 void stopcond(byte clockpin, byte datapin); // Sends a Stop condition
 void starti2c(byte clockpin, byte datapin); // Sets the Pins accordingly for the i2c communication to go flawless
+void sendManyBytesHex(String data, byte clockpin, byte datapin); // Sends a String of data
+// String has to be encoded in HEX, example : "FF02AEBB"
+// Sends Bytes in this sequence : FF; 02; AE; BB.
+Must be in HEX

 Aslong as you understand the basics of the I2C Protocol this is quite Straightforward